kumars38/kumars38.github.io/README.md

 This is a personal website that I created to learn HTML and CSS.

 ## Next Steps
-- Add media queries for proper mobile functionality!
+- Update resume file
 - Inline flex -> inline blocks in the skills section
 - Fix font scaling for smaller viewports
+- Add media queries for proper mobile functionality!